 NB see also Specific Variations tables on page 14

 Pitch See Specific Variations table for pitch lengths.
-The pitch can be on the grass square, or on a properly maintained artificial pitch.
+The pitch can be on the grass square, innings (see Match Regulations and Guidelines).

 Outfield See Guidelines for Boundary Distances for recommended boundary distances.